Hack3rOneness/devops-insights-20200912181407744/README.md

 #### Optional installation

 If you are going to be modifying files outside of the Vagrant VM, you will need to synchronize the files using [Unison](https://www.cis.upenn.edu/~bcpierce/unison/download.html) (bi-directional file sync over SSH).
-Once Unison is installed, you can sync your local repo with the VM with the following command:
+Once Unison is installed, you can sync your local repo with the VM with the following command from the root of the repository (outside the VM):

-`./extra/unison.sh PATH_TO_CTF_FOLDER`
+`./extra/unison.sh $PWD`

 Note that the unison script will not sync NPM dependencies, so if you ever need to run `npm install`, you should always run it on the VM itself.